Could juveniles in Gatlinburg fire face murder charges?

 The only additional information Dunn has revealed was that both youths were set to have a bond hearing within 72 hours of their December 7 arrest.
 But more than a week later, the Sevier County Juvenile Court has not held such a hearing, nor has any been scheduled, according to Matthew Jones, the court's youth services officer.

-CNN reached out to the two defense attorneys who have, according to the Knoxville News Sentinel, been retained by each of the teens' families, but messages left for both have not been returned.
+CNN reached out to the two defense attorneys who have, according to the Knoxville News Sentinel, been retained by each of the juveniles' families, but messages left for both have not been returned.

 'This is pretty complicated'